Lumi-supercomputer/LUMI-training-materials/docs/2day-next/09-Lustre.md

   ![File systems on LUMI](https://462000265.lumidata.eu/2day-next/img/LUMI-2day-next-09-Lustre/FileSystemLumi.png){ loading=lazy }
 </figure>

-Supercomputing since the second half of the 1980s has almost always been about trying to build a very fast system from relatively cheap volume components or technologies (as low as you can go without loosing too much reliability) and very cleverly written software both at the system level (to make the system look like a true single system as much as possible) and at the application level (to deal with the restrictions that inevitably come with such a setup).
+Supercomputing since the second half of the 1980s, has almost always been about trying to build a very fast system from relatively cheap volume components or technologies (as low as you can go without loosing too much reliability), and very cleverly written software both at the system level (to make the system look like a true single system as much as possible) and at the application level (to deal with the restrictions that inevitably come with such a setup).